 A specialty hailing from Tigray, Ethiopia’s northernmost region, Ti’hilo is the country’s answer to Swiss fondue.
 It consists of barley balls pierced by carved sticks with two prongs at the end, which are then dipped into a fiery-looking sauce made from pulses, flour, and spices.

-As with much of Ethiopian dining, there’s a touch of ceremony surrounding this Famous Ethiopian Food.
+As with much of Ethiopian dining, there’s a touch of ceremony surrounding this Best Ethiopian Food.
 A person will come to your table and sit beside you, scooping from a triangular wedge of barley and rolling it between their hands into little balls, which are then placed on the injera tray for you to spear, dip, and savor.

 Long associated with a small part of Tigray, particularly around the city of Adigrat, the tasty and nutritious benefits of ti’hilo have led to its growing popularity throughout Ethiopia.